MAGNIFICENCE & MINDFULNESS

-I’m Michelle Twohig, a veteran graphic designer.
-I pivoted my design for business to advocate for horses and nature and benefit the humans who love them.
-After 30 years of designing corporate brands and marketing materials to elicit specific feelings and responses, I now design art and children’s books to inspire empathy, mindfulness and inner stillness.
+I’m Michelle Twohig, a veteran graphic designer and now advocate for horses and nature, creating art to benefit those who also find their happy places in and around them.
+After 30 years of designing corporate brands and marketing materials to evoke specific feelings and responses, I now design art and children’s books to inspire peace, joy, empathy, mindfulness and inner stillness.

 I credit my muse and first horse for this creative turnaround.
-I was compelled to rescue and heal him, but in truth, he was the best possible teacher to transform my human awareness and my art.
-What a ride it's been!
+I was compelled to rescue and heal him, not knowing he was the best possible teacher to transform my awareness and art.
+And what a ride it's been!

-Because my horse was an orphan foal, raised in isolation, he lacked the normal flight response instilled by a mother.
-Most horse training methods use a one-way conversation approach that depend on a predictable flight response, but with my horse, brought out only his defensiveness and resistance.
-The best I could hope for after watching fatigue and hopelessness finally drain the light from his eyes, was his minimal compliance.
+My horse was an orphan foal, raised in isolation and lacking the normal flight response instilled by a mare.
+Most horse training methods use a one-way conversation approach that depends on a predictable flight response from the horse.
+But with my horse, that approach triggered a lot of defensiveness and resistance.
+Eventually, fatigue and hopelessness drained the light from his eyes, and he offered minimal compliance.
 This was not what I wanted, and taught me empathy.

 Eventually we found our connection in a method based on a two-way conversation.
-By allowing him a voice in what we did together, and staying out of my future-oriented agenda mind, I could become aware of how it felt to be him, with me, in each moment (and how quickly that could change).
-I learned to model the energy he needed rather than react to the energy I was being shown and didn't want.
+By adding patience and allowing him a voice in what we did together, I learned how it felt to be him, with me, in each moment (and how quickly that could change).
+I learned to model the energy he needed rather than resist the energy he was showing that I didn't want.
 The better I learned to gauge that, the more interested he became and the more he was willing to engage and trust.
 This taught me the benefits of mindfulness.

 His remarkable change in attitude inspired me to create art of horses at liberty, expressing themselves as naturally as possible.
-For me, their magnificence lies in the energy, attitude, expression and movement they share to communicate their experience in each moment.
+For me, a horse's magnificence lies in his energy, attitude, expression and movement--everything they share to communicate their experience in each moment.

-Now I see communication and metaphor throughout all of nature.
-Awareness of my horse's moment-to-moment communications helped me appreciate nature's endless detail and patterns.
-Colors, textures and lines soothe my mind chatter like nothing else.
-This taught me to seek inner stillness.
+I see a level of communication and metaphor throughout all of nature.
+Awareness of my horse's detailed communication helps me appreciate nature's detail and patterns.
+Horses and nature soothe my mind chatter like nothing else, taking me to a place of inner stillness.

 I hope my art of horses and nature offers you a feeling of mindfulness, relaxed attentiveness, inner stillness or rejuvenation and emotional renewal—all the things I associate with happy place feelings.